Self-Nomination Form for The Mountain’s Nominating Committee & Board of Trustees

 Description of Board of Trustees Positions & Organization

-The Board is composed of 11 voting Trustees elected by the Membership and the Executive Director (non-voting ex-officio).
-In addition, up to 4 voting Trustees may be selected by the Board, as well as other non-voting Trustees may be appointed by the Board as needed to carry on the work of The Board.
+The Mountain Retreat and Learning Center Board is composed of eleven voting Trustees elected by the Membership and The Mountain Executive Director (non-voting ex-officio).
+In addition, up to four voting Trustees may be selected by the Board, and other non-voting Trustees may be appointed by the Board as needed to carry on the work of The Board and it’s teams.
+The nomination process for the Board is conducted independently to minimize any perception of Board influence on the elections.

-All elected Trustees will serve for terms of three (3) years.
-All Board appointed Trustees may serve for up to 3-year terms based upon the needs of the Board at any given time.
+All elected Trustees will serve for a term of three (3) years.
+Trustees may serve up to two terms based upon the needs of the Board at any given time.
 No Trustee, elected or appointed, shall serve more than six (6) consecutive years.

 Board Leadership Team (nominating, training and orientation, policy review);